ominestre/zugzug/README.md

 Each task is then invoked from the command line using ```gulp task-name```.
 See [gulpjs.com](http://www.gulpjs.com) for more details on the ins and outs of Gulp.

-**!important** Don't use array notation to pass params into the function due to the JavaScript object having a stow away for webpack.
+**!important** Don't use array notation to pass params into the function due to the JavaScript object having a stowaway for webpack.

 ```JavaScript
 gulp.task('js', build.javascript[{